owl4ce/dotfiles/README.md

 <p align="center"><a name="top" href="#color-scheme"><img src="https://i.ibb.co/kHRHZfX/color-scheme.png" alt="owl4ce.color-scheme" height="60%" width="100%"></a></p>

 ### <p align="center">:love_letter:</p>
 <p align="center">Please don't underestimate, I've configured them all since April 2020 and have been studying them since October 2019.
-Awesome open source.
+Awesome open-source.
 If you support it, star it or make a pull request.
 Or if there is a problem you can make an issue here.
 Thank you!</p>

 ## Credits / Thanks
 - [Elenapan](https://github.com/elenapan)